rakiiibul/LF_Anonymization/README.md

 # LF_Anonymization
- An anonymization python tools for anonymize Face and License Plate.
+ An anonymization Python notebook tool for anonymizing Face and License Plates from images